ianepperson/filestorage/README.md

 store['portraits'] = DummyHandler()
 ```

-The DummyHandler doesn't need any other configuration, and now it allows the store to be used across the entire project!
+The DummyHandler doesn't need any other configuration and just stores any saved files in memory.

-You would normally perform this configuration after all files have been imported but before your app starts up.
-Different
-servers (Pyramid/Django/Starlette) will have different mechanisms for this.
+In your app, you would would normally perform this configuration after all files have been imported but before the app starts - for instance in an initialization step where the app configuration is read.
+Different frameworks (Pyramid/Django/Starlette) will have different mechanisms for this.

-Now you can try to save some data into the store and watch it work:
+Now you can try to save some data into the store:

 ```python
 store.save_data(filename='file.txt', data=b'spamity spam')